aofarrel/SRANWRP/inputs/denylists/readme.md

 In [release 1.1.7](https://github.com/aofarrel/SRANWRP/releases/tag/v1.1.7) and onwards, pull_fq_from_biosample's default behavior is to attempt to exit gracefully (rather than crash the entire WDL pipeline) if a sample is invalid.
 This prevents the entire WDL pipeline from crashing if a run accession fails to download due to an error in prefetch or fasterq-dump.
 However, some particularly tricky data still causes problems, so we still need a denylist.

 The [myco](https://github.com/aofarrel/myco) pipeline was also improved over time to avoid crashing on samples that exit the decontamination task with few/no variants remaining.
-Some of these samples remain on the denylist as an artefact from when this handling used to manual.
+Some of these samples remain on the denylist as an artifact from when these samples had to handled manually.

 In release 1.1.19 of SRANWRP, denylists were greatly expanded and reorganized.

 # Why deny?

-## Doesn't really fit what we're trying to do here
+### Doesn't really fit what we're trying to do here
 PRJNA706121 is full of synthetic data.
 While it's great for testing our decontamination pipeline, that data should not be on the final phylogenetic tree.

 PRJNA323744 is hundreds of resequences of the same 44 patients, with data taken from various body parts post-mortem.
 This has implications for decontamination, but is likely to create false clusters on our phylogenetic tree due to so much of the data being near-identical.
 (We could grab one sample per each of the 44 patients, but it is "safest" to exclude the entire BioProject.)

-## QC oddities
+### QC oddities
 Several (not all) samples in PRJNA1011210 have extremely low quality scores for read 2, resulting in those samples being wiped out by fastp.
 For simplicity we have denylisted the entire BioProject.

-## Metadata oddities
+### Metadata oddities
 Samples in PRJNA897841 appear to be missing metadata on what type of sequencer was used.

-## It's just too darn big
+### It's just too darn big
 SAMN17359332 has [a lot](https://www.ncbi.nlm.nih.gov/sra?LinkName=biosample_sra&from_uid=17359332) of read accessions associated with it.
 Eventually this blows through our disk size estimate.
 Same story with SAMN30839965 (although in that case the error in Cromwell is out of memory -- it's actually out of disk well before that happens though).

 SAMN37194267 has an L9 in there somewhere, but this is considered one sample with 67 runs instead of 67 different samples, so they currently break SRANWRP.

-## Fails in variant calling
+### Fails in variant calling
 Examples:
 * SAMEA2534824
 * SAMEA2534285